benckx/ouistiti/README.md

 # About

-A basic camera system for a 3D management game for jMonkeyEngine, that I developed while working on my game *<a href="https://benckx.itch.io/elb">Everybody Loves Bricks</a>*
+A basic camera system for a 3D management game for <a href="https://jmonkeyengine.org">jMonkeyEngine</a>
+and <a href="https://www.lwjgl.org/">LWJGL</a>, that I developed while working on my game *<a href="https://benckx.itch.io/elb">Everybody Loves Bricks</a>*

 *Ouistiti* is French for marmoset.